Mazilius/Python-bachelor-project/README.md

 The following bullet points contains prerequisits in order to use the system.
 * Credentials from [Twitter](https://developer.twitter.com/) in order to use their API if you wish to gather more data
 * Connect to [postgresql](https://www.postgresql.org/) database in order to handle and view the data
+* The original data is in the zip folder

 ### Smaller projects
 * All programs are operational in the terminal